MPIBGC-TEE/bgc-md/README.md

     may have problems.
 We describe some workarounds in the next paragraph

 ## Troubleshooting:
-    likely troublemakers are (due to their complex buildprocess) matplotlib ,numpy and scipy
+    Likely troublemakers are (due to their complex buildprocess) matplotlib ,numpy and scipy

     to identify the problems you can also try to install them separately